 _ _ _ _ _

 Generally, somatic therapy works with bodily experience.
 It emphasizes the wisdom of sensations and the felt-sense, both externally and internally.
-As a practitioner, I also work with movement and possibly role-playing to explore embodied patterns and to activate awareness in the dimensions of time, space, and agency.
+As a practitioner, I particularly love to work with movement and possibly role-playing to explore embodied patterns/shapes and to activate awareness in the dimensions of time, space, and agency.
 Our route together is shaped by your needs, the tools I can offer, and the wisdom offered by the landscape that holds us.

 Often, working with the body is a more direct route to understanding and healing than talk therapy alone.
 There’s a reason our language is full of bodymind phrases like “butterflies in my stomach,” “getting cold feet,” “heartbroken,” and “hotheaded.”
 Our body houses experience and memory, and our nervous system and tissues have used this information to calibrate towards survival.
 Our nervous system is very good at helping us survive!
 This is why often in the case of trauma, it takes slow processing with the body and nervous system to understand how they shaped themselves to survive and what they might need to feel safe(enough) again.
 Histories, contexts, or stories others hold about us mold us, sometimes beyond our conscious awareness.
 By bringing compassion and gentle body-based awareness into the picture, we regulate rhythms and restore movement and choice to places in life that have been stagnant or wounded.
 Over time, these awarenesses and repairs can help us reclaim our bodily liberation.